 Introduction to WordPress Security

 WordPress is one of the most popular content management systems in use today, powering millions of websites around the world.
-Unfortunately, its popularity also makes it a target for hackers who want to exploit vulnerabilities and gain unauthorized access to sites.
-In this article, we’ll explore some common security risks associated with running a WordPress site and provide tips on how you can protect your site from attack.
+However, its popularity also makes it a target for hackers and cybercriminals who want to exploit vulnerabilities in the platform.
+In this blog post, we will discuss how you can ensure the security of your WordPress site against hackers.

 Importance of Regular Updates and Backups